 The popularity of online video means it can't be ignored.
 There is so much quality video content being produced, but most people don't have the time to go searching for it.

-If you can curate the content, your blog can become the source for all the important niche videos.
+If you can curate the content, your blog can become the source of all the important niche videos.
 You could also create your own videos, particularly if there is a subject that can be best explained visually.

 Most niches are highly active, with many bloggers having an opinion on the main issues.
 Bloggers will create posts that have varying traction with the audience.